MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table.md

 # Create a table in Azure Data Explorer (preview)

-After you have [created a cluster and database in Azure Data Explorer](create-cluster-database-portal.md), your next step is to create a table.
+Creating a table is an important step in the process of [data ingestion](ingest-data-overview.md) and [query](write-queries.md) in Azure Data Explorer.
+After you have [created a cluster and database in Azure Data Explorer](create-cluster-database-portal.md), you can create a table.
 The following article shows how to create a table and schema mapping quickly and easily using the Azure Data Explorer Web UI.
-After creating a table, you can then [ingest data](ingest-data-overview.md) using one of the many available ingestion options, and [query your data](write-queries.md) with Kusto Query Language.

 ## Prerequisites